Laura Iñiguez, Content Manager at Hirebook

 - “What did you do this week that made you proud?” - Give your team a chance to tell you what their achievements are and feel proud of them.

 - “What task was complicated for you?”
-Can I help you out?” - Not seeing them face to face everyday can make it hard to see where your team is struggling to reach their performance goals.
+Can I help you out?” - Not seeing them face to face every day can make it hard to see where your team is struggling to reach their performance goals.

 - “Are you feeling comfortable working at home?
 If not, what do you find most challenging?” - Some people might love working remotely, and some others might not find it beneficial.
 Learn from those who do take advantage of it and pass that knowledge on to those who don’t.